ShubhamJagtap2000/Data-Structures-and-Algorithms/OOP/Constructors & Destructors/README.md

 - If we do not write our own destructor in class, compiler creates a default destructor for us.
 - The default destructor works fine unless we have dynamically allocated memory or pointer in class.
-- When a class contains a ointer to memory allocated in cass, we should write a destructor to release     memory before the class instance is destroyed.
+- When a class contains a pointer to memory allocated in class, we should write a destructor to release     memory before the class instance is destroyed.
 This must be done to avoid memory leak.